bheins/minecraft-ai/README.md

 4. **Use the Item**
    - Items appear as enchanted sticks with custom NBT data
+   - **NEW: Right-click to activate special abilities!**
-   - Hover to see AI-generated properties and description
+   - Hover to see AI-generated properties and usage instructions
+   - **Teleport Wand**: Right-click to teleport forward (range and cooldown configurable)
+   - **Healing Items**: Right-click to restore health when damaged
+   - **Fire Staff**: Right-click to create fire blocks around you
+   - **Ice Wand**: Right-click to freeze nearby water into ice
    - Properties include damage, durability, special effects

 ### Example Session